JhoanLeon/Portfolio/1-RC-CAR/README.md

 ## Summary
 - High-school project in 2016
 - Remote Control Car with RF communication
-- Designs with old-school 8-bit PICs
+- Old-school 8-bit PICs designs

 ## Description
 My journey into electronics began when I was a child.
 I have always been very interested in knowing how things work and I still remember that science fair project when my father and I did a simple circuit with an alkaline battery a switch and a lamp to show how the electricity works.
 That was amazing for me in fourth or fifth grade (maybe).